 Why did Zara change its logo?

 Zara changed its logo in 2019 to remain competitive among modern brands.
-The fact that the logo redesign was commissioned by the agency Baron & Baron, which developed the visual style for Dior, Burberry, and other luxury brands, indicates the company’s desire to move into the category of elite fashion houses and stop being associated only with fast fashion.
+The fact that the logo redesign was commissioned by the agency Baron & Baron, which developed the visual style for Dior, Burberry, and other luxury brands, indicates the company’s desire to move into the elite fashion-house category and to stop being associated only with fast fashion.

 Why is the Zara logo black and white?

-The Zara logo has a black-and-white color scheme because this option was most favored by the brand’s owners.
+The Zara logo uses a black-and-white color scheme because the brand’s owners preferred it.
 Initially, the inscription was blue, but then it was made black to be more legible against a white background.
 Additionally, by using a restrained palette, fast fashion emulates the giants of the fashion industry.